 How Does Trazodone Interact With Other Drugs?

-Trazodone can interact negatively with other drugs or alter their potency, so it is always best to inform your vet of any medications your dog is currently taking if they do not have your dog’s medical history on file.
+Trazodone can interact negatively with other drugs or alter their potency, so it is always best to inform your vet of any medications your dog is taking if they do not have your dog’s medical history on file.

 What Should I Do If My Dogs Gets Into Trazodone Or I Suspect There Is An Overdose?